What Helps

 MTHFR Mutations: Individuals with MTHFR (methylenetetrahydrofolate reductase) gene mutations may experience impaired detoxification processes, potentially making them more susceptible to heavy metal accumulation, including gadolinium.
 If you have an MTHFR mutation, consider working with a healthcare provider to support methylation pathways and liver function, which are crucial for effective detoxification.

-Quercetin ,a flavonoid with antioxidant and metal-chelating properties, has shown potential in forming complexes with metal ions like gadolinium and may help reduce oxidative stress associated with metal toxicity.
+Quercetin: A flavonoid with antioxidant and metal-chelating properties, has shown potential in forming complexes with metal ions like gadolinium and may help reduce oxidative stress associated with metal toxicity.
 However, research specifically on quercetin's efficacy for gadolinium toxicity is limited, and it should be considered as a potential supportive supplement rather than a primary treatment.
 Consult with your healthcare provider before adding quercetin to your protocol.